 Flea bite remains extremely common due to the simple mistake of thinking that if you can’t see fleas they aren’t causing the problem.
 In fact, fleas bite nearly every unprotected dog or cat, and all itchy pets should be given flea control before doing anything else.

 Features: worse in warmer times of year when fleas are more active.
-More commonly affects the back, the rump and the base of the tail.
+More commonly affects the back, the rump and the base of the tail but can be anywhere.

 Bacterial Infection (Pyoderma)